boltops-tools/terraspace-docs/_reference/terraspace-logs-truncate.md

 ## Description

 Truncates logs.
-IE: Removes contents and zero bytes the files
+IE: Keeps the files but removes contents and zero bytes the files.

+## Example

+    $ terraspace logs truncate
+    Truncating log files in log/
+    $